SmartDataProjects/dynamo-docs/README.rst

 To manage the data across a number of different storage sites Dynamo employs several core component that implement the conceptual design described above.
 Those components are:

- 1. **Inventory Server** - a process running with the purpose to keep the entire inventory in memory and give extremely fast and controlled access to its content.
+ 1. **Inventory Server** - The Inventory Server process running with the purpose to keep the entire inventory in memory and give extremely fast and controlled access to its content.
 It also ensures optimized synchronization with the disk based mysql database.
 The synchronization process is generic and additional fully synchronized inventory servers can be started in parallel to ease the load if needed.
 They can also be configured to automatically replace the main server if it fails.
- 2. **Registry / REST API** -
+ 2. **Registry / REST API** - The registry is a set of databases with various tables which is used as a communication hub between the world and dynamo and the various components in Dynamo.
- 3. Scheduler
- 4. Detox process
- 5. Dealer process
- 6. File Operation Daemon
- 7. Site Consistency Daemon
+ 3. Scheduler - The Scheduler is the process that controls the access to the repository and schedules all requests to it.
+There are two different kind of accesses: readonly and read/write.
+To protect the integrity only one read/write process is allowed at the time while readonly processes can run in parallel.
+ 4. **Detox process** - The Detox process is responsible to clean sites from the least interesting data once they go over the maximum watermark.
+ 5. **Dealer process** - The Dealer process is responsible to organize the distribution of data.
+There are various reasons why data has to be distributed which have different priorities.
+They range from transfer requests for production input or new data, transfers reuired to fulfill policies, balancing the site filling status *etc.* There are limits per site and overall transfer limit per cycle *etc.*
+ 6. **File Operation Daemon**  - The File Operation Daemon is responsible to push all data operation request into the FTS system and manage their completions and deal with any potential issues.
+ 7. **Site Consistency** -- The Site Consistency tools will list the complete contents of any given storage site and compare it with the inventory and enter data deletion and transfer requests into the registry to fix missing files and delete orphan files.
+The tools also know about the ongoing workflows in CMS and will cleanout the production areas from potentially leftover files and out of date logfiles.

 External dependencies
 ---------------------

+Dynamo interacts with a number of systems in CMS which are not part of Dynamo.
+Those systems are listed in the following and their basic functionality are described.
+For any non CMS experiment it should be straight forward to have other tools fill in the required information.

+ 1. **DBS** - The ultimate description of any dataset in CMS.
+It provides access to the full metadata.
+ 2. **Popularity DB** - Popularity DB records access of any datasets in terms of the number of files, the CPU hours and the ....
+ 3. **Global Queue** - The Global Queue is used to run user and production jobs which describe which datasets are being used or are scheduled to being used.
+ 3. **McM** - The Monte Carlo Management system is used to plan any Monte Carlo production request.
+It will track it through the system, and thus allows access to the presently active input and output data.

 .. rubric:: Footnotes